wso2/docs-is/en/docs/admin-guide/monitoring-Server-Health.md

 !!! tip

-    If the feature has not been enabled successfully , a request to the API will only return a 200 OK response.
+    If the feature has not been enabled successfully, a request to the API will only return a 200 OK response.